ufal/conll2017/proposal/proposal2.md

-Text of final CoNLL 2017 ST UD proposal
+# Text of final CoNLL 2017 ST UD proposal

-# Call text:
 [Call for proposals](http://www.conll.org/cfprop-sharedtask-2017)

 There will soon be a mailing list, with: